ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_05.md

     - Freqency plan: Europe 863-870 MHz (SF9 for RX2 - recommended)
     - LoraWAN version: 1.0.1
     - Paste in your Device EUI - which you know from where?
       - The DevEUI is the globally unique identifier of a LoRaWAN® device - at least in theory, much like a MAC address.
 But, TTGO boards (which includes T-Beam) do not come with factory provided DevEUI and DevAddr.
-One good way of generating you DevEUI in this case, to keep the DevEUI somewhat unique, is
+One good way of generating you DevEUI in this case, to keep the DevEUI somewhat unique, is:
         - Take your MAC address
         - Put a FFFE in the middle (as the MAC is 48bit and the DevEUI needs to be 64 bit)
         - Like so:  MAC = D4:D4:DA:5C:DF:94 ==> DevEUI = D4:D4:DA:FF:FE:5C:DF:94

-(The terms "little endian" and LSB, "big endian" and MSB might need some explaining - you need to understand them to get the settings right in your code.)
+        - (The terms "little endian" and LSB, "big endian" and MSB might need some explaining - you need to understand them to get the settings right in your code.)

-Next,
-  - Fill the APP_EUI with 0s
+4. Fill the APP_EUI with 0s
-  - IN real life, this would often be provided by a vendor, or network operator
+    - In real life, this would often be provided by a vendor, or network operator
-  - Genereate an APP_KEY
+5. Genereate an APP_KEY
-  - Make up a device ID that you can recognize, e.g. "IoT2024-GroupNumberOrName"
+6. Make up a device ID that you can recognize, e.g. "IoT2024-GroupNumberOrName"

-4. Type 0's as your 'JoinEUI', and let the console generate  an AppKey for you

 #### Connect your board to The Things Network